Arazm1/Arazm1/README.md

 # Hi there 👋

+&nbsp;
 ## About me

 I am a student at Metropolia University of Applied Sciences, studying Information and Communication Technology.

 * 🛠️ I’ve recently worked on small-scale projects that can be found [here](https://github.com/Arazm1/Small-Projects)

 * 🛠️ Additionally, I have worked on some small-scale frontend-focused projects that can be found [here](https://github.com/Arazm1/Frontend-snippets)
-* 🔭 I'm currently learning the basics of C++ coding.
+* 🔭 I'm currently working on various small-scale projects that focus on both backend and frontend as well as learning the basics of C++ coding.

+&nbsp;

 ## Programming Languages